BEGINNING, OUT OF STATE, &

 How Can I Apply for Teaching Positions?

 There is not a single point of contact for all public school employment in North Carolina.
-We have 115 Local Education Agencies (LEAs) and 100 charter schools, and each is a different employer.
+We have 115 Local Education Agencies (LEAs) and more than 140 charter schools, and each is a different employer.
 The best place to start your search is the Employment web page.
 Or you can contact (see below) a LEA or a Charter School directly to get employment information.
 Visit the Recruitment web page to get information on Job Fairs, Beginning Teacher Support Resources, and more.

 LEA (school system) contact information, including Personnel Administrators and Principals can be found in EDDIE.
 Use the LEA Personnel Report (located under the Reports Menu) to obtain contact information for all of the LEAs, or use the Search or Selection boxes to navigate to an individual LEA for their staff information, or to a school for their principal information.
 For help with LEA or school information, please go to the EDDIE Information page.